-When a potential donor is identified by one of those hospitals, we are notified.
+When a potential donor is identified by one of those hospitals, they are notified.
 A Transplant Coordinator, in conjunction with a Family Service Coordinator, immediately begins facilitating the donation process by searching the statewide registry to determine if the potential donor is registered.
 If the potential donor is registered, the family is notified and the donation process begins.
 If the potential donor is not registered, the Family Service Coordinator supports the donor family and consults them regarding possible donation.

 STA then manages, along-side the recovery surgeons, the recovery and transportation of organs to the surgeons who will perform the transplants into waiting recipients.

 Organs and tissues that can be transplanted include the heart, liver, kidneys, lungs, pancreas, intestine, corneas, bone, skin, connective tissues and heart valves.

 The organ recovery process usually takes 24 to 36 hours after your loved one has died.
 If your family has time considerations regarding the viewing or funeral, please let our staff know so the process can be adjusted to meet your family’s needs.

 How long can I stay with my loved one after the consent form is signed?

 You can stay as long as you want.
 However, we may ask you to step out of the room when a procedure is performed, such as a chest X-ray or drawing blood.
 You may continue to visit your loved one during hospital visiting hours.
 If you need to leave the hospital, our staff can arrange to notify you of the progress of the donation.